 Check weather conditions in New Brunswick for the month you arrive.
 If you are arriving in the spring or fall, you will need warm clothes to keep you dry and comfortable.
 If you are arriving between November and April, you will need to have warm, heavy, winter clothing including gloves, hats, a scarf and warm boots.

+Have prescriptions filled.
 Make sure you have an adequate supply of medication for you and your family members.